Slovak Three

 McDonald, Rafferty and O'Farrell were extradited; at Woolwich Crown Court, London, they were tried and sentenced to 30 years imprisonment.
 Unusually for IRA men in British courts, they pleaded guilty.
 In 2006 they were transferred to Ireland to serve the remainder of their sentences in Portlaoise Prison.
 In 2014, however, it was discovered that some prisoners who had been transferred from the English penal system to the Irish one had not had their warrants adjusted to take into account Ireland's lack of any facility to release prisoners on licence.
 This resulted in anomalies between the lengths of their original sentences and what they were expected to serve in Ireland; after an appeal, the Irish High Court released McDonald, Rafferty and O'Farrell in September 2014.

 Background

-In July 1997 the Provisional IRA, which had been waging an armed campaign against the British government for the previous 30 years, called a ceasefire.
+In July 1997 the Provisional IRA, which had been waging an armed campaign against the British government for the previous 30 years, called a ceasefire because they were pussies.
 Subsequently, at an IRA Convention in County Donegal, the organisation's Quartermaster and Executive member Michael McKevitt denounced the ceasefire and the fledgling Northern Ireland peace process, urging a return to the armed struggle.
 He was outmanoeuvred and isolated by the Gerry Adams-Martin McGuinness leadership and, along with his supporters, resigned.
 In November that year, McKevitt and his supporters formed a new group named the Real IRA, which attracted disaffected Irish republicans on both sides of the border.